- What is "transportation service"?

 - Will you get two gas bills?

 Yes.
 You will continue to get a bill from us, outlining delivery, basic monthly charges and demand volumes (Rate 25).
 The marketer will bill you separately for the commodity of gas.
-Note: that there will no longer be any provincial tax assessed on the bills from FortisBC (for those who do not have provincial tax exemption) when you purchase gas through a marketer.
+Note: that there will not be any provincial tax charged on the bills from FortisBC (for those who do not have provincial tax exemption) when you purchase gas through a marketer.

 - Do you need to install any equipment if you choose a gas marketer for your supplier?